Digital Identity and Why It's Important

 Reusable identity

-Every time a user logs in to a platform or shares their personally identifiable information (PII) there is a risk that their data could be shared with third parties or used for malicious intent.
+Every time a user logs in to a platform or shares their PII there is a risk that their data could be shared with third parties or used for malicious intent.
 Reusable identity is an approach to securely storing users' credentials, login in information, and PII in a unified platform which can be accessed only by the user when they require it.
 This approach not only reduces the risk of data theft but saves the user time when completing sign up, login and other data exchange workflows.

 Trust

 A recurring theme when discussing digital identity is that of trust.
 As mentioned above, all parties within a digital identity ecosystem or workflow need to trust each other in order to manage a robust identity exchange network.
-To ensure different parties can trust each other, many Governments and organisations are implementing standards and frameworks into their practices.
+To ensure different parties can trust each other, many governments and organisations are implementing standards and frameworks into their practices.
 These standards and frameworks create standardised rules and requirements for each ecosystem participant, making involvement in a digital identity network more reliable, ethical and risk-reducing.

 Trusted Digital Identity Framework (TDIF), Australia